alexbadia1/AxiOS/docs/README.md

 You can easily change which script is run by modifying the 'src' of `<script type = "text/javascript" src = "test\glados-ip4.js"> <script>`. it is recommended keeping all of you test files in the /docs/test and maintain the GlaDos naming conventions.

 All tests are located in the /docs/test and are implemented as javascript scripts.

+### Creating your own test

 ## Grading

 Grade branch iProject 1 for iProject 1, branch iProject2 for iProject2, iProject3 for iProject3, iLabs for Labs etc.